-Please note that any permit breach is grounds for immediate revocation.
+Please note that any permit breach is grounds for immediate permit revocation.

-As part of the Renewal Project for the market new Emergency Management Procedures (EMP) have been created for your reference.
+The market Emergency Management Procedures (EMP) for your reference.

-The purpose of these procedures are to provide St Kilda Esplanade Markets with guidance on the management responses for a range of possible emergency scenarios to prevent harm to members of the public, stallholders and City of Port Phillip staff.
+The purpose of these procedures are to provide St Kilda Esplanade Market traders with guidance on the management responses for a range of possible emergency scenarios to prevent harm to members of the public, stallholders and City of Port Phillip staff.

-The EMP identified scenarios, which have been determined after examining the operations and hazards associated with the St Kilda Esplanade Markets:
+The EMP identified scenarios, which have been determined after examining the operations and hazards associated with the St Kilda Esplanade Market: